Yossef-Dawoad/Recwpy/README.md

 and even plot live data from your microphone

 ### How to Setup
-Clone the repo and you need to have :
+Clone the repo and you need to have pyaudio install

-pyaudio py simply run
 ```
 pip install pyaudio
 ```